Shop Floor Automations YouTube Transcriptions

 We’re going to go to the Haas machine.
 We’re going to tell it to send.
 As you can see over here on the left-hand side of the screen, it’s hard to see, but it’s toggling between the asterisk and the plus sign, indicating that data is coming into the unit.
 The Haas machine is sending, and this will continue for the length of the file.

-One other location – if you look on the bottom of the unit, under the RJ-45, you’ll see a yellow light blinking, also an indication that we are receiving data.
+One other location – if you look at the bottom of the unit, under the RJ-45, you’ll see a yellow light blinking, also an indication that we are receiving data.
 So, when the data is finished, this will stop blinking.

 How to Send to your CNC: Now we have received the program in our USB Connect and we’re going to take the program that’s on the USB stick, and we’re going to send it into our machine.
 So, we’re going to go down to the selection of “USB to CNC.”
 We hit the round button and we’re going to select that and now, you will see several files on the stick.